hernantz/blog/content/childe-roland-to-the-dark-tower-came.md

 all, the legend of Eld, he keeps going, the fall of Gilead, more steps.

-To his surprise, the murals now tell his life, Alain and Cuthbert, the battle of Jerico hill, the girl at the window — his true and only love Susan.
+To his surprise, the murals now tell his life, Alain and Cuthbert, the battle of Jerico hill, the lovely girl at the window — his true and only love Susan.

 His heart halts abruptly.
 Eluria, the Mohaine desert, Jake, the man in black.
 He shivers.
 Talitha, Eddie, Sussanah, Oy.
 It's too much.
 Tears start to fall.